Lemon-King/HXDD/README.md

 4. Select your Hexen wad File (hexen.wad)
 5. Select your Hexen DeathKings wad file (hexdd.wad)
 6. Choose the options you want to utilize - if any.
-7. Click on Build HXDD and let it build hxdd.ipk3.
+7. Click on **Build HXDD** to start building hxdd.ipk3 - this may take more than a few minutes.
-8. Copy hxdd.ipk3 where you keep your wads for GZDOOM.
+8. When complete, copy hxdd.ipk3 to where you keep your wads for GZDOOM.
 9. Run GZDOOM and select HXDD.

-Once you select locations for these files, HXDD will store these next time you run it.
+Your selections will be stored for the next time you run it.

 ## Hexen II Usage